dev-0x0/dev-0x0.github.io/_tabs/about.md

 Lover of penetration testing and Infosec.

-In my spare time, I enjoy running on trails and mountains, training for ultra distance races, and making music.
+I also enjoy running on trails and mountains, and making music.

 ![imra-run](/assets/img/imra-run.jpg)